enerfip/gdpr-ruby/README.md

 - [ ] test DB + User model + assocations (belongs_to, has_many)

 Refactorings
 - [ ] Split core logic + DSL and make it independant from Rails.
-Add core-ext if `activesupport` is not defined
+Add core-ext if `activesupport` is not defined.
+Use [dry constantize](https://rubydoc.info/gems/dry-inflector/Dry/Inflector#constantize-instance_method)
 ## Features

 DSL